anno-mods/vscode-anno-modding-tools/README.md

 ]
 ```
 Now your code gets validated and you can press `Ctrl` + `Space` anywhere in the document and get a list of possible tags, enums or GUIDs.

+### Syntax Check

+The plugin will scan you asset files for common problems like the use of outdated pools (e.g. `190611`).
+The file must match the naming scheme `assets*.xml` to be considered.

 ### Import from Blender or glTF